 - a.
-XP No restrictor required

-- b.
-CP 52 mm (2.047") restrictor

-- c.
-FP 46 mm (1.811") restrictor

-- d.
-EP 33 mm (1.299") restrictor

-- 3. Only air-to-air intercoolers may be used.
+XP No restrictor required - b.
+CP 52 mm (2.047") restrictor - c.
+FP 46 mm (1.811") restrictor - d.
+EP 33 mm (1.299") restrictor - 3.
+Only air-to-air intercoolers may be used.
 They must fit completely within the bodywork.
 They must be cooled only by the atmosphere.
 The use of coolants such as water, dry ice, ice, etc. is prohibited.
 Air may be ducted as long as it is supplied through normal or specifically authorized openings in the bodywork.
-Standard openings in the front of the car includes ventilation system intake grilles.

-- 4. All turbocharged/supercharged cars are restricted to a single turbocharger/supercharger.
-The type size and model of turbocharger/supercharger is unrestricted.

-D. Fuel System

-- Any fuel line(s) may be used.
+Standard openings in the front of the car includes ventilation system intake grilles. - All turbocharged/supercharged cars are restricted to a single turbocharger/supercharger.
+The type size and model of turbocharger/supercharger is unrestricted. - D. Fuel System - Any fuel line(s) may be used.
 All non-standard fuel line(s) passing through the passenger compartment shall be made of metal or metal-braided hose or equivalent (e.g., Nomex, Kevlar, or nylon-braided hose) with AN Series threaded couplings or entirely covered and protected with a metal cover. - 2.
 Any fuel pump(s), filter(s), and pressure regulator(s) may be used.
 Such components may not be located in the passenger compartment but their location within the bodywork of the car is otherwise unrestricted.
-If a mechanical pump is replaced, a blanking plate may be used to cover the original mounting point. - A cool-can, not exceeding one gallon in volume, may be used.
-The cool-can may not be installed in the passenger compartment. - 4.
-No fuel shall be added after the exhaust valve on a piston engine or after the beginning of the exhaust port of a rotary engine. - E. All emission equipment may be removed, in part or in whole.
+If a mechanical pump is replaced, a blanking plate may be used to cover the original mounting point. - 3.
+A cool-can, not exceeding one gallon in volume, may be used.
+The cool-can may not be installed in the passenger compartment. - No fuel shall be added after the exhaust valve on a piston engine or after the beginning of the exhaust port of a rotary engine. - E. All emission equipment may be removed, in part or in whole.
 Removal is the only permitted modification to emission control equipment.
-When EGR air nozzles are removed from a cylinder head, the resultant holes shall be completely plugged.
+When EGR air nozzles are removed from a cylinder head, the resultant holes shall be completely plugged. - F. Cylinder Head - 1.
+The original or a specified alternate cylinder head shall be used. - Compression ratio may be altered by machining, using any head gasket(s), or elimination of head gasket(s). - 3.
+LEVEL 1 PREPARATION (FULL PREP) VEHICLES - a.
+Any valve guides and valve seats may be used. - b.
+Heads may be modified per Section 17.10.A.1. - 4.
+LEVEL 2 PREPARATION (LIMITED PREP) VEHICLES - a.
+Heads may be ported within 1.0" (25.4mm) of the manifold 140 2024 SCCA® NATIONAL SOLO® RULES mounting surface.